davidefiocco/streamlit-fastapi-model-serving/README.md

 - to visualize the api, visit the address adding port `8000/docs`, e.g. `http://dockhero-<named-assigned-to-my-app>-12345.dockhero.io:8000/docs`
 - visit the address adding `:8501` to visit the streamlit interface
 - logs are accessible via `heroku logs -p dockhero --app <my-app>`

+### Debugging

+To debug the app, development in containers can be useful and kind of fun!
+That's also described for this project specifically in <https://davidefiocco.github.io/2020/07/17/debugging-containers-with-vs-code.html>.